tiepdotme/www.polibyte.com/nashville.md

 * Bluegrass at Station Inn
 * Music and beer at The 5 Spot
 * Karaoke at Santa's Pub
-* Visiting one of our [many breweries](http://www.nashvillescene.com/food-drink/cover-story/article/20830305/beer-here-a-map-of-nashville-breweries)
+* Visiting one of our [many breweries](http://www.nashvillescene.com/food-drink/cover-story/article/20830305/beer-here-a-map-of-nashville-breweries) (Smith & Lentz and Bearded Iris top my list)
 * Shopping at the Idea Hatchery or Fatherland Shoppes
 * Watching the tourists on Broadway